miguelzpresa/BearBase-DBMS/README.md

 ---

-#  🎧👂 BearBase-DBMS 👂🎧
+#  🎧 BearBase-DBMS 🎧

 📖 A Distributed DBMS  App
-Welcome to the DBMS App! 🎉 This is a simple application that allows you to easily manage . 🖥️
+Welcome to the DBMS App! 🎉 This is a simple application that allows you to easily manage a multiple databases in a distributed manager system style for our class of Distributed DB. 🖥️

 ## Team Members
 - Jorge Jacuinde Mayes